darthjamil/tetris/README.md

     let game = Tetris(
         startLevel: Int = 1,
-        playfieldMechanics: PlayfieldMechanics,
+        playfieldOverrides: PlayfieldOverrides,
         rotationMechanics: RotationMechanics,
         tetrominoGenerator: TetrominoGenerator,
-        scoreCalculator: ScoreCalculator
+        scoreCalculator: ScoreCalculator,
+        levelProgression: LevelProgression
     )

-Where `PlayfieldMechanics` describes the mechanics of the game.
+Where `PlayfieldOverrides` describes the mechanics of the game.
 The default mechanics include a 10 x 20 grid.

-    protocol PlayfieldMechanics {
+    protocol PlayfieldOverrides {
         // The width of the playfield in number of blocks.
 Recommended 10 val width: Int { get }